halis/starter-api/README.md

 The ENV variable `POSTGRES_HOST` defaults to `db` which is the name used in `docker-compose.yml`.
 Docker adds an entry to `/etc/hosts` in the api container because of the link setup to the db container.
 This allows you to connect to host `db` via `PGConnection`.

 The `-p launchpad` parameter for `dup` and `ddown` scopes all containers to the `project` launchpad.
-Which allows you to easily bring all containers up and down.
+This allows you to easily bring all containers up and down.

 It is important to note that the `--volumes` flag in alias  `ddown` will remove any associated volumes.
 In this case the volume for Postgres is deleted each time you run ddown or dup.